-18.2 Right of Claimant to Bring Suit.
-If a claim for which indemnity is required under Section 18.1 herein is not paid in full by the Association within sixty (60) days after a written claim has been received by the Association, the Claimant may at any time thereafter bring suit against the Association to recover the unpaid amount of the claim and, to the extent successful in whole or in part, the Claimant shall be entitled to be paid also the expense of prosecuting such claim.

-18.2.1 The Claimant shall be presumed to be entitled to indemnification under this Section 18 upon submission of a written claim, and thereafter the Association shall have the burden of proof to overcome the presumption that the claimant is not so entitled.

-18.2.2 Neither the failure of the Association (including its Board of Directors or independent legal counsel) to have made a determination prior to the commencement of such action that indemnification of or reimbursement or advancement of expenses to the Claimant is proper in the circumstances nor an actual determination by the Association (including its Board of Directors or independent legal counsel) that the Claimant is not entitled to indemnification or to the reimbursement or advancement of expenses shall be a defense to the action or create a presumption that the Claimant is so entitled.

-18.3 Nonexclusivity of Rights.
-The right to indemnification and the payment of expenses incurred in defending a proceeding in advance of its final disposition conferred in this Section 18 shall not be exclusive of any other right which any person may have or hereafter acquire under any statute, provision of the Articles of Incorporation, Bylaws, agreement, Board Vote of disinterested Directors or otherwise.

-18.4 Limitation.
-Notwithstanding the provisions of Section 18.1 and 18.2 herein, the Association may not indemnify a Director or Officer or employee from or on account of:

-18.4.1 acts or omissions not in good faith which involve an intentional material breach of these Bylaws;

-18.4.2 acts or omissions of the Director or Officer or employee finally adjudged to be intentional misconduct or a knowing violation of law by the Director, Officer, employee or agent;

-18.4.3 any transaction with respect to which it was finally adjudged that such Director or Officer or employee received a benefit in money, property, or services to which such Director or Officer or employee was not legally entitled.
+- Section 18.2 below with respect to proceedings seeking solely to enforce rights to indemnification, the Association shall indemnify and such Claimant seeking indemnification in connection with a proceeding initiated by such Claimant only if such proceeding was authorized by the Board of Directors. - 18.2 Right of Claimant to Bring Suit.
+If a claim for which indemnity is required under Section 18.1 herein is not paid in full by the Association within sixty (60) days after a written claim has been received by the Association, the Claimant may at any time thereafter bring suit against the Association to recover the unpaid amount of the claim and, to the extent successful in whole or in part, the Claimant shall be entitled to be paid also the expense of prosecuting such claim. - 18.2.1 The Claimant shall be presumed to be entitled to indemnification under this Section 18 upon submission of a written claim, and thereafter the Association shall have the burden of proof to overcome the presumption that the claimant is not so entitled. - 18.2.2 Neither the failure of the Association (including its Board of Directors or independent legal counsel) to have made a determination prior to the commencement of such action that indemnification of or reimbursement or advancement of expenses to the Claimant is proper in the circumstances nor an actual determination by the Association (including its Board of Directors or independent legal counsel) that the Claimant is not entitled to indemnification or to the reimbursement or advancement of expenses shall be a defense to the action or create a presumption that the Claimant is so entitled. - 18.3 Nonexclusivity of Rights.
+The right to indemnification and the payment of expenses incurred in defending a proceeding in advance of its final disposition conferred in this Section 18 shall not be exclusive of any other right which any person may have or hereafter acquire under any statute, provision of the Articles of Incorporation, Bylaws, agreement, Board Vote of disinterested Directors or otherwise. - 18.4 Limitation.
+Notwithstanding the provisions of Sections 18.1 and 18.2 herein, the Association may not indemnify a Director or Officer or employee from or on account of: - 18.4.1 acts or omissions not in good faith which involve an intentional material breach of these Bylaws; - 18.4.2 acts or omissions of the Director or Officer or employee finally adjudged to be intentional misconduct or a knowing violation of law by the Director, Officer, employee or agent; - 18.4.3 any transaction with respect to which it was finally adjudged that such Director or Officer or employee received a benefit in money, property, or services to which such Director or Officer or employee was not legally entitled.